Peter Pan Cup

 State Openings of Parliament mark the official commencement of a session of the Westminster Parliament, which lasts roughly one year.
 Traditionally, they have taken place in November – hence why Guy Fawkes Night occurs that time of year – but recently there has been a shift towards spring openings.

-A rather unusual chap called Black Rod is sent from the House of Lords to summon MPs for the Queen’s Speech – which is written on goatskin – from the the House of Commons, where he has the door customarily slammed in his face to symbolise the independence of the lower house of Parliament.
+Black Rod, a senior officer in the House of Lords, is sent from the House of Lords to summon MPs for the Queen’s Speech – which is written on goatskin – from the House of Commons, where he or she has the door customarily slammed in their face to symbolise the independence of the lower house of Parliament.

 Oh, and the Royal Household takes an MP hostage at Buckingham Palace while the ceremony is conducted in Westminster.
 It was previously a precaution to ensure the safe return of the monarch, but nowadays it is little more than a nostalgic throwback to an era when relations between Parliament and the Crown were not as amicable as they are now.